 But Samuel said to Saul, "I will not return with you, for you have rejected the word of the Lord, and the Lord has rejected you from being king over Israel."
 And as Samuel turned around to go away, Saul seized the edge of his robe, and it tore.
 So Samuel said to him, "The Lord has torn the kingdom of Israel from you today, and has given it to a neighbor of yours, who is better than you.
 And also the Strength of Israel will not lie nor relent.
 For He is not a man, that He should relent."
 Then he said, "I have sinned; yet honor me now, please, before the elders of my people and before Israel, and return with me, that I may worship the Lord your God."
 So Samuel turned back after Saul, and Saul worshipped the Lord.

 a.
-I will not return with you, for you have rejected the word of the Lord, and the Lord has rejected you from being king over Israel: Samuel has nothing more to say on this matter, other than what the Lord has already said through him previously (1 Samuel 15:23).
-That was all there was to talk about.
+I will not return with you, for you have rejected the word of the Lord, and the Lord has rejected you from being king over Israel: Samuel has nothing more to say on this matter, other than what the Lord already said through him (1 Samuel 15:23).
+There was nothing more to talk about.

 i.
-Why would Samuel say, “I will not return with you” when Saul just wanted him to worship with him?
-Because that worship would have no doubt also included sacrifices, and sacrifices of the animals that Saul and wickedly spared from the Amalekites.
-“This was a politic device of Saul’s that Samuel might at least seem to countenance his design, in reserving the cattle for sacrifice; which Samuel seeing, refused to do it.”
-(Poole)
+Why would Samuel say, "I will not return with you" when Saul just wanted him to worship with him?
+Because that worship would no doubt include sacrifice, and offering some of the animals that Saul wickedly spared from the Amalekites.

 b.
 Saul seized the edge of his robe, and it tore.
 So Samuel said to him, "The Lord has torn the kingdom of Israel from you today": Saul's desperate action provides a vivid object lesson on how the kingdom was torn away from him.

 i.
 As useless as the torn piece of robe was in his hand, so now his leadership of the nation was futile.
-Now he was ruling against God, not for Him.
-And just as much as the robe tore because Saul grasped it too tightly, so his tight grip on his pride and stubbornness meant the kingdom would be taken away from him.
-In this respect, Saul was the opposite of Jesus, of whom it is said He had always been God by nature, did not cling to His prerogatives as God’s Equal, but stripped Himself of all privilege by consenting to be a slave by nature and being born as a mortal man (Philippians 2:6-7, J.B.
+Now he ruled against God, not for Him.
+Just as the robe tore because Saul grasped it too tightly, so his tight grip on pride and stubbornness meant the kingdom would be taken away from him.
+In this respect Saul was the opposite of Jesus, of whom it is said He had always been God by nature, did not cling to His prerogatives as God's Equal, but stripped Himself of all privilege by consenting to be a slave by nature and being born as a mortal man (Philippians 2:6-7, J.B.
 Phillips translation).
 Jesus was willing to let go, but Saul insisted in clinging on.
-So Saul lost all, while Jesus gained all!
+So Saul lost all, while Jesus gained all.

 c.
 The Strength of Israel will not lie nor relent: Saul might have thought there was a way out of this.
-He was thinking of what he could do to “fix” this.
+He wondered what he could do to "fix" this.
 Samuel let him know there was nothing he could do.
 This was permanent.

 d.
 I have sinned, yet honor me now, please, before the elders of my people and before Israel: Saul's desperate plea shows the depths of his pride.
 He is far more concerned with his image than his soul.